 Community engagement including Open House, Survey and Displays are outlined on the Recreation Centre Feasibility Study page.

 The District of Summerland is planning for the replacement of the Aquatic and Fitness Centre and exploring the potential of the inclusion of a Primary Care Health Centre as part of Council’s strategic priority projects.

-The project will be undertaken over a series of phase and work back from October 2022, where the potential funding of this project will need to be determined – most likely through a Borrowing Bylaw that the District will require community approval for.
+The project will be undertaken over a series of phases and began in 2020 with the development of the project scope.
+The potential funding of this project will need to be determined – most likely through a Borrowing Bylaw that the District will require community approval for.
 Funding from other levels of government, including potential partners would also be identified as part of the process over the coming years.

 The Project Scope was determined through recommendations identified in the Parks & Recreation Master Plan (2018), the Summerland Aquatic & Fitness Centre Facility Condition Assessment (2018), the work of the Summerland Community Recreation & Health Centre Steering Committee and input from staff and Council.